-We can use promotional language and accept the consideration because it's a non-profit group; a program host can talk about the event anyway they want; the guests can also promote the heck out of it.
+We can use promotional language and accept the consideration because its a non-profit group; a program host can talk about the event anyway he/she wants; the guests can also promote the heck out of it.
 It can be the subject of the whole show.

 KBOO is co-sponsoring a hip-hop festival.
-Most of the proceeds come to us because it's a benefit for the station.
+Most of the proceeds come to us because its a benefit for the station.
 The festival is taking place at Berbati's Pan (a bar).
 They are selling beer and food - making a profit.
 We are giving tickets away to the event.